Turki bin Bandar Al Saud: Early life and education

 Prince Turki is a son of Bandar bin Abdulaziz Al Saud.
 One of his brothers is Prince Khalid.

 Prince Turki received a bachelor's degree in aerial science.

 Career

-He held several position in Saudi Air Force, including operations center director, zone commander, flight officer and the commander of King Abdulaziz Air Base in Dhahran and in the Eastern Province.
+He held several position in the Saudi Air Force, including operations center director, zone commander, flight officer and the commander of King Abdulaziz Air Base in Dhahran and in the Eastern Province.
 He was promoted to the rank of lieutenant general and named the commander of Saudi Air Force in February 2018.

 Honours

 Turki bin Bandar is the recipient of Kuwait Liberation Medal and the 30-Year Military Service Pendant.